SimpleRiver/SimpleRiver/README.md

 ### Hi there 👋

+My name is Justin and I'm a computer Science student from California.
+Some info about me below.

+📜 Experience:

+* **NASA NCAS Alumni** - Participant of Mission 1: Discover and Mission 2: Explore.
+[Remote.
+Winter/Spring 2023]

+🌱 Interests:

+* Web Development.
+* YouTube.

+💬 Reach me by email or LinkedIn! justin.tackie@gmail.com | https://www.linkedin.com/in/justintackie

 <!--
 **SimpleRiver/SimpleRiver** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.